DevCalledVed/DevCalledVed/README.md

 - **Cybersecurity**
 - **Competitive Porgramming**

 I love building creative solutions and contributing to interesting projects.
-Whether it's working on backend logic or designing fun Roblox experiences, I thrive on bringing ideas to life.
+Whether it's trying to create a new algorithm, crack a bug in a website, or designing fun Roblox experiences, I thrive on bringing ideas to life.

 ---